I love reading books.

 Another feature that I love is their support for ReadWise syncing.
 ReadWise is my app of choice to gather together all the highlights from books and articles I’ve read and check them daily to brainstorm.
 It’s great to have my ShortForm highlights imported there.

-Overall it’s a great book summary app from a software standpoint.
+Overall it’s a great book summary app from a software standpoint and they keep improving it with a good pace.

 GetAbstract has a very unique approach.
 They’ve been in the book summary apps space forever with a strong focus on enterprise offerings.